-Marie Kondo has advocated the magic of tidying up various aspects of your life.
+Marie Kondo advocated for the magic of tidying up various aspects of your life.
 But what about the clutter behind the screen... in your email inbox?
-While we can use Kondo's tips for folding or storage in our homes, we've also found her advice to be applicable to organizational email management.
+While we can use Kondo's tips for folding or storing items in our homes, we've also found her advice to be applicable to organizational email management.

 Her first rule?
 Tidy by category.
-This gave us inspiration to share how categorizing your emails can both organize your inbox and transform your organization's overall email management.
+This tip inspired us to share how categorizing your emails can both organize your inbox and transform your organization's overall email management processes.

-We'll be sharing a simple method to categorize emails via Outlook Exchange color coding for an organized inbox that sparks joy, and how retention policies can automatically be applied to those categories so business-critical email content is properly managed for easy accessibility and the most gained value.
+We'll be sharing a simple method to categorize Outlook emails via color coding for an organized inbox that sparks joy.
+We'll also look at how retention policies can be applied automatically to these categories so business-critical email content is properly managed for easy accessibility and the most gained value.

 Step 1: Face the clutter

-Whether it's communication with a vendor about services, or exchange of a contract with a potential client, emails about business with external parties are often considered higher level of importance.
+Whether it's communication with a vendor about services or a contract sent to a potential client, emails about business with external parties are often considered as a higher level of importance.

-This could be about anything from where to go for lunch that day to coffee meetings to banter about the latest season on Netflix.
+This could be about anything from where to go for lunch (during healthier times, of course) to banter about the latest season of 'XYZ' on Netflix.
 These interactions can fill up inboxes fast and are usually considered lower levels of importance (even though last week's episode was really good).

 Screenshot 1: A general inbox with all three email types.
 The opened email would be considered Personal and ranked lowest in importance.

-While all email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one about lunch spots.
+While all three email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one deciding lunch.
 Retention periods will vary based on your organization's retention policies: those with higher importance will require a longer holding time (say, ten years) than those considered low importance (say, 90 days or no retention).

-We've acknowledged that these unorganized, cluttered inboxes need to be sorted for proper email management.
+These unorganized, cluttered inboxes clearly need to be sorted for proper email management and peace of mind.
 The first step to tidy them up?
 Categorization.